adityasajoo/react-redux-pollingApp/Readme.md

         -npm run build

     *Setup the database
-      (Make sure postgres is installed and Sequelize is installed globally ) -cd pollingAppServer
+      (Make sure postgres is installed and Sequelize-cli is installed globally [npm install -g sequelize-cli] ) -cd pollingAppServer
        - Change the postgress Username and password in './config/config.json'.
        -Sequelize db:create